gh-a21s/site-a21s/content/about.md

 +++
 ---

-> We specialize in sourcing IT professionals with a wise variety of skills including:
+> We specialize in sourcing IT professionals with a wide variety of skills:

 * Messaging and collaboration architecture, integration and support
 * Business intelligence and data analysis application development